Faeryn/OutwardWeaponSkillKeys/README.md

 - Option to resize HUD elements
 - Update UI when skill is learned (right now it only shows up when the player re-equips the weapon)
 - Ability to change what skill is executed for each weapon (select from a list of weapon-specific skills)
+- Torch and Lantern check in a more compatible manner

 ## Changelog

+### v1.4.2
+- Torch and Lantern skill added (Flamethrower).
+This is an unstable/experimental feature.
+If anything breaks, use the previous version.

 ### v1.4.1
 - Weapon skill keys no longer trigger when a menu is open